IntuitDeveloper/intuit-api-docs/docs/faq/error-handling.md

 ## Step 2: Identify the error type

 When requests from apps go to our servers, they first pass through a gateway layer.
 Then they pass through the GraphQL Service layer.
-Thus, there are two genearl types: **gateway** errors and **service** errors.
+Thus, there are two general types: **gateway** errors and **service** errors.

 Review the HTTP Status Code (xxx).
 This tells you the error type: